Paint (2023 film): Plot

-Carl Nargle has hosted Vermont's number one painting show for nearly three decades.
-His status as a superstar of public broadcasting is challenged when the struggling TV station hires Ambrosia, a younger painter who has more skill and versatility than Carl.
+Carl Nargle, a perm-haired, soft-spoken host of a top-rated public television painting show, finds himself challenged when his host station in Vermont hires Ambrosia, a younger painter who has more skill and versatility than Carl, in hopes of improving the station's overall struggles.

-His timeslot is quickly taken over by her and so is his ability to seduce his co-workers.
-The station manager decides to fire Carl after an embarrassing fundraiser and gets him a job teaching painting classes at a nearby college, but he is too depressed to teach.
+Ambrosia quickly usurps Carl's time slot, taking away his ability to seduce his co-workers.
+The station manager fires Carl after an embarrassing fundraiser and gets him a job teaching painting classes at a nearby college, but he is too depressed to teach.
 The true love of his life, Katherine, comes to his aid when realizing that she has wasted her life waiting for his approval and Carl decides that he has been a foolish and vain playboy.
 The two confess their love to one another as Carl's barn accidentally burns down, leaving the town to believe that he is dead, when in reality, he is living a simple life with Katherine.